Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 The analysis Steps are:

 #.
+Exposure Analysis:
-Exposure Analysis: Identify the impacted links where the water depth exceeds the threshold.
+    - Identifies the impacted links where the water depth exceeds the threshold.
 #.
 Damage Estimation Based on OSdamage Vulnerability Curves:
     #.
 Look up the relevant vulnerability curves: for each flooding event, the road construction costs, and maximum damage per road type, differentiated between low flow (low-flow velocities) and high flow (high-flow velocities).
 These values represent the average for the former EU-28, in millions of euros (year 2015) per kilometer.
 There will be 6 vulnerability curves (C1 to C6).
     #.
 Define a lower and higher bound of construction damage for each road type.